unifyai/orchestra/docs/concepts/runtime_routing.rst

 - :code:`lowest-ttft`
 - :code:`highest-tks-per-sec`

-Price Breakpoints
+Price Threshold
 -----------------

-Additionally, you have the option to include input or output price breakpoints in each configuration.
+Additionally, you have the option to include input or output price thresholds in each configuration.
 This feature enables you to get, for example, the highest tokens per second (:code:`highest-tks-per-sec`) for any provider whose price falls below a specific threshold.
 To set this up, just append :code:`<[float][ic|oc]` to your preferred mode when specifying a provider.
 Let's illustrate this with a few examples: